 DCHFA – The DC Open Doors Program

-In June 2013, DC’s Housing Finance Agency (DCHFA) restructured its previous DC Bonds program for first time homebuyer assistance.
-The new program is called the DCHFA “DC Open Doors” Program.
-DC Open Doors is designed to increase affordable homeownership in the nation’s capital through down payment assistance and mortgage financing.
+In June 2013, DC’s Housing Finance Agency (DCHFA) restructured its previous DC Bonds program for new first time homebuyer assistance program named “DC Open Doors”.
+DC Open Doors, now on its second anniversary, has been a phenomenal success in its goal of increasing affordable homeownership in the nation’s capital through down payment assistance and mortgage financing.

 This new program is much more accessible to those working in the District who wish to live downtown as well, and strives to eliminate the biggest obstacle to purchasing a home in DC – the down payment.
 This program and funding is available to both first time home buyers and repeat home buyers.
 “First time home buyer’ means you have not owned your primary residence for the last 3 years.
 If you currently own your primary residence, you can still apply for $0 Down.
 Your current home must be sold and settled prior to closing on your $0 Down home.

 DCHFA’s DC Open Doors program is built around a Down Payment Assistance Loan (DPAL) that does not have to be paid back.
 This is essentially “free money” – the Down Payment Loan’s balance due reduces by 20% each year for a term of 5 years, ending in a zero balance due.

 Here’s what you will need in order to potentially use the DCHFA Down Payment Assistance Loans:

 - You must earn UNDER $125,580 per year (as of 6/1/2015)

 - You must have a decent to fair Credit Score (640+)

 - You must have a Real Estate Agent to help you search for a home & negotiate the transaction.

 - You must find a home or condo in Washington, D.C. that you can qualify for financially

 with a DCHFA approved Lender.